oracle-quickstart/terraform-oci-multicloud-gcp/docs/tutorials/adbs-rag-chatbot/README_BASH.md

 To automate the deployment process, we've created a Bash script that guides you through each step.
 The script is divided into several smaller scripts stored in the deploy/scripts directory, making it easier to manage and maintain individual components.

+**TLDR**: With this guide, you'll learn how to:

+Deploy an Autonomous Database on GCP using a Bash script Automate the deployment process with minimal user interaction Create a VPC, subnets, firewall rules, and instances using the script Configure Oracle Autonomous Database on GCP with ease

 Here's an overview of the automation script:

 ```bash